lukaspatschil/federated_storage/README.md

 #### MinIO service

-It is used to connect and to store picture data on a Minio Server.
-It provides the same possibilities as the Dropbox service, to upload, delete and get image data from the Minio Server.
+It is used to connect and to store picture data on a MinIO Server.
+It provides the same possibilities as the Dropbox service, to upload, delete and get image data from the MinIO Server.

-### Development
+## Development

-#### Installing dependencies
+### Installing dependencies

 In order to develop on the application make sure you have `npm 7` or higher installed.
 Then run `npm install` in the main directory.
 This will automatically install all node modules.

 When installing a new dependency for a specific service use the command `npm install dependency -w service`.

-#### Docker
+### Docker

 In order to start all services run `docker-compose -f docker-develop.yml up` in order to start the application in development mode (expect for the frontend container which relies on nginx and production mode and needs to be rebuild or started with `ng serve`).